 These incidents, and others like them, should give teams pause when signing players with off field issues.
 It is possible to minimize the risk teams take, by how they structure their contracts.
 The Dallas Cowboys recently signed Greg Hardy, who was convicted of domestic violence, but the charges were later dropped.
 None the less, The NFL has suspended the Dallas Cowboys’ Greg Hardy without pay for the first 10 games of the upcoming season.
 An NFL investigation found “sufficient credible evidence” that Hardy violated NFL rules by using “physical force” against a woman.

-“The net effect of these acts was that Ms. Holder was severely traumatized and sustained a range of injuries, including bruises and scratches on her neck, shoulders, upper chest, back, arms and feet,” Goodell wrote
+“The net effect of these acts was that Ms. Holder was severely traumatized and sustained a range of injuries, including bruises and scratches on her neck, shoulders, upper chest, back, arms and feet,” Goodell wrote.

 While the Cowboys may be off the hook for much of the money in Hardy’s contract, they will be without his services for 10 games.